NicolasMahn/VAI/README.md

-# VAI
+# Voreingenommene Artikel identifizieren

-Voreingenommene Artikel identifizieren
+In Progress